curl/curl/docs/libcurl/curl_mime_filename.md

 # DESCRIPTION

-curl_mime_filename(3) sets a mime part's remote file name.
-When remote file name is set, content data is processed as a file, whatever is the part's content source.
-A part's remote file name is transmitted to the server in the associated Content-Disposition generated header.
+curl_mime_filename(3) sets a mime part's remote filename.
+When remote filename is set, content data is processed as a file, whatever is the part's content source.
+A part's remote filename is transmitted to the server in the associated Content-Disposition generated header.

-*part* is the part's handle to assign the remote file name to.
+*part* is the part's handle to assign the remote filename to.

-*filename* points to the null-terminated file name string; it may be set to NULL to remove a previously attached remote file name.
+*filename* points to the null-terminated filename string; it may be set to NULL to remove a previously attached remote filename.

-The remote file name string is copied into the part, thus the associated storage may safely be released or reused after call.
+The remote filename string is copied into the part, thus the associated storage may safely be released or reused after call.
 Setting a part's file name multiple times is valid: only the value set by the last call is retained.